yurasid/react-d3/README.md

 ## Tech we use

-- D3 for data visualizations.
+- D3 for data visualizations
 - CSS and Greensock for animations

 ## Pre submission

-- Add this project to **your** GitHub account and send us... actually go test it again and then send us the link.
+- Add this project to **your** GitHub account and send us... actually go test it again and then send us the link
-- Your project must pass the eslint provided in cc-react-scripts.
+- Your project must pass the eslint provided in cc-react-scripts
-- Remember this is your first impression with us.
+- Remember this is your first impression with us

 # Good luck and hope to see you soon